rzmobiledev/rzmobiledev/README.md

 ## 🚀 About Me
-I am Typescript and python developer with main focus on Backend for over 2 years.
+I am a Typescript and python developer with main focus on Backend for over 2 years.
 Currently i am working as freelancer and engage myself with personal products.
 Feel free to get in touch and drop your email for collaboration.